leoxurDev/EmployeeManagementTool/README.md

-# ⏰ Leoxur Solutions Limited — Employee Time & Management Portal
+# Employee Time & Management Portal

 > A modern, full-featured enterprise portal for employee attendance, shift scheduling, IT support ticketing, and internal communication — built on Django with a premium glassmorphic UI.